mathprofdes/Grade-Book/README.md

 - Copy, saving, and printing options on all chart windows and data sheets.
 - Printing and LaTeX export options for class and student reports.
 - Projection calculations for student averages.

+---

+**Third-Party Software Used**

+- Oracle Help for Java: (Oracle): The help system.
+- JFreeChart: (by David Gilbert): Renders all of the bar charts in the program.